-As Acting Director of CDER’s Office of Compliance (OC), Thomas (Tom) Cosgrove, J.D., leads efforts to protect the American public from unsafe and ineffective drug products by ensuring that companies comply with federal standards for quality and safety.
+As Director of CDER’s Office of Compliance (OC), Donald D. Ashley, J.D., leads efforts to protect the American public from unsafe and ineffective drug products by ensuring that companies comply with federal standards for quality and safety.

-Mr. Cosgrove holds a bachelor’s degree in psychology from Clark University in Worcester, Mass., a master’s degree in clinical psychology from New York University, and a juris doctor degree from the University of Michigan Law School.
+Mr. Ashley holds a bachelor’s degree in political science from John Carroll University in Ohio and a law degree from Harvard Law School.